acassisa/GenomeCruzer-CIBB---Milan/README.md

 # GenomeCruzer-CIBB---Milan
-GenomeCruzer: a 3D intercative environment for genomic data visualization and analysis
+GenomeCruzer: a 3D interactive environment for genomic data visualization and analysis